Faux16/crml/wiki/Guides/OSCAL.md

 This repository currently does **not** implement exporting CRML results into OSCAL Assessment Results (`finding`/`risk`) objects.

 The earlier "CRML → OSCAL" mapping tables (findings/risks/characterizations/`urn:crml` props) describe a **proposed convention** only.
-If you want, we can:

-- keep that convention in a separate "Future / Draft" section, or
-- implement an exporter in code (and then make the guide normative again).

 When an original framework author/publisher provides an OSCAL representation, exporters/importers **SHOULD** treat the framework’s published identifier as canonical: